okta/terraform-provider-okta/website/docs/r/profile_mapping.html.markdown

 ---
-layout: "okta"
+layout: 'okta'
-page_title: "Okta: okta_profile_mapping"
+page_title: 'Okta: okta_profile_mapping'
-sidebar_current: "docs-okta-resource-profile-mapping"
+sidebar_current: 'docs-okta-resource-profile-mapping'
 description: |-
   Manages a profile mapping.
 ---

 # okta_profile_mapping

-Manages a profile mapping.
+This resource allows you to manage a profile mapping by source and target IDs.

-This resource allows you to manage a profile mapping by source id.
+-> **NOTE:** If using this resource with OAuth2 scopes, this resource requires `okta.profileMappings.manage` scope.

 ## Example Usage